Solutions for improving metal waste separation: a competition

 Syklo Oy’s waste sorting plant in Rusko already separates commercial and industrial waste, from which the modern sorting equipment enables the careful separation of various fines.
 We use equipment for the separation and capture of magnetic and non-magnetic metals from the waste stream, for example.
 The metals are also separated from the waste stream by eddy current separators.

-The operations of circular economy company Syklo in brief
+Circular economy company Syklo’s operations in brief

 - Syklo’s circular economy system consists of Syklo’s waste sorting plant in Rusko, Oulu, the production of waste solutions for the ecopower plant in Laanila, Oulu, and the development of the reuse of ashes and cinder together with the help of our partner network.